 Write free to solve problems & improve relationships

-Even though I see a shrink and find group support at places like Weight Watchers, free writing offers a different kind of healing.
-Those daily 10 minutes of alone-time create a meditation.
+Even though I see a shrink and belong to 12-step support groups, free writing offers a different kind of healing.
+These daily 10 minutes of alone-time create a meditation.
 By talking to myself without anyone watching or responding, I stretch and declutter internally.

 Free writing allows me to catch the harsh voice and soothe the hurt, neglected inner child who wants to screw up my life as a way to get attention.
 I can pinpoint destructive thinking because I see it take the form of cruel words towards myself and others.
 Articulation leads to liberation.

 Best of all, I feel like life is moving forward in ways that feel good.
 I’m having more fun too.
 That’s the key to the process — getting to a place where life is much more fun.